Social housing: Tenants in state and community housing

-If the Ministry of Social Development decides you don’t qualify for social housing (for example, because they think your housing need isn’t high enough), and you disagree, you can ask for the decision to be reviewed by a Benefit Review Committee.
-See “Challenging Work and Income decisions: Reviews and appeals” in the chapter “Dealing with Work and Income”.
+If the Ministry of Social Development decides you don’t qualify for social housing (for example, because they think your housing need isn’t high enough), and you disagree, you can ask for the decision to be reviewed by a Benefit Review Committee (see: “Challenging Work and Income decisions: Reviews and appeals”).

 If I’m turned down for social housing, is there any other help I can get from MSD?

 If you’re not approved for social housing, you may be entitled to a range of “housing support products” from MSD.
 Some of this support has to be repaid to MSD, but some doesn’t.
 You can apply for help to pay for things like bonds, letting fees and moving costs.
 You can also ask for financial help to leave a tenancy.
-(For more information see “Types of benefits” in the chapter “Dealing with Work and Income”.)
+For more information, see: “Types of main benefits”.

 How long will I be on a waiting list for?